ibexa/documentation-user/docs/shop_administration/product_categories.md

 1. In the left panel, click **Product catalog** -> **Categories** to navigate to the product category tree.
 2. In the product category tree, select a category and go to the **Content** tab.
-3. To add products to a list of related products:
+3. To assign products to the current category:
     1. Click the **Assign** button.
     2. In the Content browser, select checkboxes next to products related with the category.
     3. Click **Confirm** to confirm the selection.
-4. To remove products from a list of related products:
+4. To unassign products from the current category:
     1. In the **Content** tab, select checkboxes next to products selected for removal.
     2. Click the **Unassign** button